 With that in mind, here is a comparison of the number of speed settings each device offers.

-The AlphaGun X has the most speeds by far at 30 - ranging from 1,000 RPM (the lowest of the devices we compared) to 3,500 RPM.
+The AlphaGun X has the most speeds by far at over 90 - and the widest range of speed settings.
+Starting a 1,000 RPM (the lowest of the devices we compared) to 3,300 RPM, it's by far the most customizable of the devices we compared.

 The Hypervolt and KraftGun both have 3 speeds, while the Theragun has 5 and the Exogun has 6.

-The HyperVolt comes with 5 massage heads, as does the Opove.
-The Theragun Prime, KraftGun and Exogun all have 4 heads, while the AlphaGun X comes with 8 massage heads.
+The HyperVolt comes with 5 massage heads.
+The Theragun Prime, KraftGun, Opove and Exogun all have 4 heads, while the AlphaGun X comes with 7 massage heads.

 Some massage heads, such as the soft round head, are versatile and designed for the full body.
 Others are designed for more specific purposes, so the more a device has the more tailored your massage could be.